 This MD&A contains certain "forward-looking information" as defined in applicable securities laws (collectively referred to herein as "forward-looking statements").
 These statements relate to future events or the Company's future performance.
 All statements other than statements of historical fact are forward-looking statements.
 Often, but not always, forward-looking statements can be identified by the use of words such as "plans", "expects", "budgeted", "scheduled", "estimates", "continues", "forecasts", "projects", "predicts", "intends", "anticipates" or "believes", or variations of, or the negatives of, such words and phrases, or statements that certain actions, events or results "may", "could", "would", "should", "might" or "will" be taken, occur or be achieved.
-The forward-looking statements.
+The forward-looking statements in this MD&A speak only as of the date of this MD&A or as of the date specified in such statements.
 The following table outlines certain significant forward-looking statements contained in this MD&A and provides the material assumptions used to develop such forward-looking statements and material risk factors that could cause actual results to differ materially from the forward-looking statements.

-Forward-Looking Statement Assumptions Risk Factors The Company will be able to continue its business activities and exploration of its property interests as currently planned, including completion of Phase I and II of the recommended program on the Hawkins Gold Project and the use of proceeds of the private placements, consistent with the anticipated timelines as contemplated herein.
-The Company has anticipated all material costs and risks associated with its proposed exploration and development plans, and such costs and activities will be consistent with the Company's current expectations; the Company will be able to obtain funding and permitting as required; the absence of Indigenous claims or title disputes; the results of Phase I of the recommended program will warrant the completion of Phase II of the recommended program.
-Unforeseen costs to the Company or delays will arise; ongoing uncertainties relating to the COVID-19 virus; any particular operating costincrease or decrease from the date of the estimation; capital markets being unfavourable for funding resulting in the Company not being able to obtain financing on acceptable terms when required or at all; unavailability ofkey personnel or necessary permits; Indigenous claims or title disputes; revisions to the Company's proposed activities as plans continue to be refined.
+Forward-Looking Statement Assumptions Risk Factors The Company will be able to continue its business activities and exploration and development of its property interests as currently planned, consistent with the anticipated timelines as contemplated herein.
+The Company has anticipated all material costs and risks associated with its proposed corporate operations and exploration and development plans, and such costs and activities will be consistent with the Company's current expectations; the Company will be able to obtain funding and permitting as required; the absence of Indigenous claims or title disputes; the results of exploration and development activities will warrant the completion of continued exploration and development as currently proposed.
+Unforeseen costs to the Company or delays will arise; ongoing uncertainties relating to the COVID-19 virus; any particular operating costincrease or decrease from the date of the estimation; capital markets being unfavourable for funding resulting in the Company not being able to obtain financing on acceptable terms when required or at all; unavailability of key personnel or necessary permits; Indigenous claims or title disputes; revisions to the Company's proposed activities as plans continue to be refined.
 The Company will be successful in potentially acquiring additional properties that are prospective for Mineral Resources.
 The Company will be successful in identifying and acquiring properties which meet its acquisition criteria on acceptable terms; the Company will be able to obtain sufficient funding.
 Significant expenses required to identify and acquire properties which are prospective for Mineral Resources; environmental risks; risks associated with land title; the competition faced by the Company; the potential failure of the Company to generate adequate funding for any such acquisitions.